 Although fairly unassuming from the exterior, this is the ultimate historic Poole Quay pub with abundant wood cladding and seafaring memorablia.
 Friendly staff serve Badger real ales and fresh local fish, with mussels being a particular favourite.
 The perfect choice for people visiting the area looking for a traditional English fishing pub and is dog-friendly too.

-If you are interested in enjoying a fish and chips meal in Poole or Bournemouth we have put together the best local options.
+If you are interested in enjoying a fish and chips meal in Poole or Bournemouth we have put together the best local options.cov

-Located on the first floor of Dolphin Quay, this restaurant and bar is often overlooked as a place to enjoy a drink.
+Formerly Banana Wharf and located on the first floor of Dolphin Quay, this restaurant and bar is often overlooked as a place to enjoy a drink.
 However with stunning views of Poole Harbour, a stylish bar and arguably the best outdoor terrace in Poole Town, it is well worth stopping by.
-The modern family restaurant has an super menu of authenic Brazilian meats, served straight from the grill exactly the way you like it cooked.
+The modern Brazilian restaurant has an super menu of authenic Brazilian meats, served straight from the grill exactly the way you like it cooked.

 This young, vibrant and spacious venue just off the Quay was formerly The Cabin and taken over by the Blue Boar in May 2019.
 On Fridays and Saturdays it stays open until 2am, and during the day it shows various sporting fixtures and serves breakfast, trendy street food and fish n’ chips.
 Out the front you can take advantage of the outdoor seating too.